 Exclusive Technical Support Agreement.
 Our wholly owned indirect subsidiary, Shanghai SINA Leju, has entered into an exclusive technical support agreement with our VIE, Beijing Leju.
-Our wholly owned indirect subsidiary, Shanghai Yi Yue, has entered into an exclusive technical support agreement with our VIE, Beijing Maiteng, has entered into an exclusive technical support agreement with our VIE, Beijing Jiajujiu.
-Pursuant to each such exclusive technical support agreement with our VIE, Beijing Jiajujiu.
-Pursuant to each such exclusive technical support agreement will expire upon dissolution of the applicable VIE with a series of technical support services and is entitled to receive related fees.
+Our wholly owned indirect subsidiary, Shanghai Yi Yue, has entered into an exclusive technical support agreement with our VIE, Beijing Jiajujiu.
+Pursuant to each such exclusive technical support agreement the applicable PRC subsidiary of our Company provides the applicable VIE with a series of technical support services and is entitled to receive related fees.
 Each exclusive technical support agreement will expire upon dissolution of the applicable VIE.
 Each of Shanghai SINA Leju, Shanghai Yi Yue and Beijing Maiteng is entitled to terminate the applicable exclusive technical support agreement early if (i) the applicable consolidated VIE breaches the agreement, and within 30 days upon written notice, fails to rectify its breach, take sufficient, effective and timely measures to eliminate the effects of breach, and compensate for any losses incurred by the breach; (ii) the applicable consolidated VIE is bankrupt or is subject to any liquidation procedures and such procedures are not revoked within seven days; or (iii) due to any event of force majeure, the applicable consolidated VIE's failure to perform its obligations under the agreement lasts for over 20 days.
 Except as provided in the preceding sentence, each of Shanghai SINA Leju, Shanghai Yi Yue and Beijing Maiteng is entitled to terminate the agreement early at any time by sending a written notice 20 days in advance, for any reason.
 None of the exclusive technical support agreements includes a provision for early termination by any consolidated VIE.
-Unless expressly provided by this agreement, without prior written consent of the applicable PRC subsidiary of our Company, the applicable VIE may not engage any third party
+Unless expressly provided by this agreement, without prior written consent of the applicable PRC subsidiary of our Company, the applicable VIE may not engage any third party to provide the services offered by such PRC subsidiary under this agreement.